ksflow/ksflow/README.md

 2. The Kafka ecosystem is very friendly to languages that run on the JVM, while **support for other commonly used languages** (i.e. Python, Go, Rust) is often less of a focus.
-3. The tools that support language-agnostic stream-processing applications on Kubernetes, such as [Dapr](https://github.com/dapr/dapr) and [Numaflow](https://github.com/numaproj/numaflow), come with various tradeoffs.
-Specifically, they abstract the streaming solution (i.e. kafka, redis streams, jetstream, kinesis, pulsar, etc.) by injecting themselves into the traffic and providing an alternate developer API.
-For teams **focused on Kafka**, this abstraction may introduce limitations and/or require significant refactoring without providing sufficient additional value.
+3. The tools that support language-agnostic stream-processing applications on Kubernetes, such as [Dapr](https://github.com/dapr/dapr) and [Numaflow](https://github.com/numaproj/numaflow), provide significant value, but come with various tradeoffs.
+Specifically, they abstract the event store (i.e. kafka, redis streams, jetstream, kinesis, pulsar, etc.) by injecting themselves into the traffic and providing an alternate developer API.
+For teams **solely focused on Kafka** the provided abstraction often introduces limitations and/or requires significant refactoring to existing applications without providing sufficient additional value.

 ## Documentation
 - [CRDs](./docs/crds.md)